 We see many residents come into our assisted living homes with chronic health conditions.
 They have lists of medications prescribed by their doctors that help treat these conditions.
 Yet many of them have no recommendations for diet.
-We believe a diet full of nutrient dense foods will also help.
+We believe a diet full of the most nutrient dense foods will also help.
 Many of those chronic conditions are caused by a lack of nutrients.
+Many nutrient dense foods for elderly people can really improve their health.
 According to the Kresser Institute, many of the elderly’s problems could be linked to these nutrient deficiencies:

 - Vitamin C deficiency can lead to increased waist circumference and blood pressure.